lbryio/lbry-docker/contrib/systemd-cloud-init.md

 ### How to administer the system

-Copy the IP address from the droplet status page, SSH into the droplet as root using the same SSH key you configured for the droplet.
+Copy the IP address from the droplet status page, SSH into the droplet as root using the same SSH key, you configured for the droplet.

 The config file is in `/etc/lbry/lbrycrd.conf` on the host.